 A key limitation of the UN climate change negotiations is the lack of a level playing field between delegations, both North-South, and South-South.
 Another major obstacle lies in mutual misunderstanding and a lack of trust, particularly between industrialised and developing countries.

-- Legal Response Initiative (LRI), London, UK
+- Christoph Schwarte, Legal Response Initiative, London, UK.

-Centrally Managed Activities.
 Communication with the target participants of the ecbi is crucial to the success of the initiative.
 Certain communication activities - such as the selection of participants for the Training and Support Programme and Fellowships - are most efficiently carried out at Programme level.
 Other centrally managed administrative activities are the provision of support to the ecbi Committees, producing the Annual Reports, managing the ecbi database and website, supporting the independent evaluation process, and representational functions during the UNFCCC sessions.

-Timeframe.
 The ecbi began with a one-year pilot phase (2005) and a two-year 'proof-of-concept' phase (2006-7).
 In 2008 the ecbi established itself as a longer-term European instrument for the sustained building of developing country negotiation capacity through a second Phase (2008-2011).
-Phase III ran from 2011-2015. ecbi is currently in its fourth phase.
+Phase III ran from 2011-2015. ecbi is currently in the fourth phase.